 CompTIA Program Overview

 A Career in Information Technology!

-The CompTIA program will give you a solid foundation in A+ computer technician, Network+ for desktop support, Security+ for systems administration.
+The CompTIA program will give you a solid foundation in A+ computer technician, Network+ for desktop support, and Security+ for systems administration.
 The CompTIA program is 100% online, allowing you to gain entry level skills needed to succeed in this field.

 Students who successfully complete this program will be able to:

-- Demonstrate proper BIOS configuration including boot sequences
+- Demonstrate proper BIOS configuration, including boot sequences

 - Describe different hardware components with speeds and compatibility